chantastic/sites/chan.dev/src/microphones.md

 # Microphones (WIP)

-Let me tell you which microphones to start with .
+Let me tell you which microphones to start with.

-I own over 20 microphones
+I own more than 20 microphones.
-So I have strong and nuanced opinions
+So I have strong and nuanced opinions.
-I know that isn't helpful when you're starting your podcast or livestream,
-So I've limited it to four
+I know that isn't helpful when you're starting your podcast or livestream, So I've limited it to four.

-I've chosen these four on their ability to build up to the next system
+I've chosen these four on their ability to build from one system to the next.

-I haven't been able to finish the detail sections of my recommendation
+I haven't been able to finish the detail sections of my recommendation.
-So, if you don't trust me, you'll have to wait
+So, if you don't trust me, {% bug-me-on-twitter "Hey @chantastic!
+I have a question about your post https://chan.dev/microphones post.  " %}

 ## COVID CAVEAT

-Many of these items have limited stock or prices have been inflated
+Many of these items have limited stock or prices have been inflated.
-I've added B&H product links because they provide stock notifications
+I've added B&H product links because they provide stock notifications.
-Heads up: Amazon links are affiliate links
+Heads up: Amazon links are affiliate links.

 ---